Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Real Robot Experiment

-The skill policy of \agent outputs a normalized pushing coordinate $(x, y) \in [0, 1]$ which is translated into a sequence of three commands sent to the robot, setting the position of the end effector to $(x, y, z=0.2)$, $(x, y, z=0)$, $(x, y, z=0.2)$ subsequently.
-The state of the board is communicated to the host machine running \agent via USB through the logging functionality of the Android Debug Bridge.
-The whole system including robotic arm and Android tablet is interfaced as an \texttt{OpenAI Gym} \cite{brockman2016openaigym} environment.
+{ In a first variant, the action space of the robotic environment is 2-dimensional, comprising a normalized pushing coordinate $(x, y) \in [0, 1]$ which is translated into a sequence of three commands sent to the robot, setting the position of the end effector to $(x, y, z=0.2)$, $(x, y, z=0)$, $(x, y, z=0.2)$ subsequently.
 To simulate a more realistic gameplay, we do not resample the LightsOut board state or the robots' pose at the beginning of an episode.
+We show the setup and behaviour during training in Fig.~\ref{fig:suppl_robotexp}.
+After 5000 environment interactions (corresponding to $\approx 7.5$ hours total training time) we evaluated the SEADS agent’s performance on 100 board configurations (20 per solution depth in $\{1,...,5\}$) and found all of them to be successfully solved by the agent. }